zendesk/racecar/README.md

 Note that many of these configuration keys correspond directly with similarly named concepts in [ruby-kafka](https://github.com/zendesk/ruby-kafka) for more details on low-level operations, read that project's documentation.

+It's also possible to configure Racecar using environment variables.
+For any given configuration key, there should be a corresponding environment variable with the prefix `RACECAR_`, in upper case.
+For instance, in order to configure the client id, set `RACECAR_CLIENT_ID=some-id` in the process in which the Racecar consumer is launched.
+You can set `brokers` by passing a comma-separated list, e.g. `RACECAR_BROKERS=kafka1:9092,kafka2:9092,kafka3:9092`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.